chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/recruiting.md

         'Gameplay mechanic added'
     ],
     'v0.34 Alpha': [
         'Recruited players now give 25% of any gold they earned.
-This does not include gold earned from a player using the [`!givegold`][givegold-command] command.'
+This does not include gold earned from a player using the [`!givegold`][givegold-command] command.', 'Invited players that remain inactive for more than an hour can be invited again.'
     ]
 }) }}